Last Updated: December 2, 2024

 United States of America

-What was Hugh Hefner's net worth?
+What Was Hugh Hefner's Net Worth?

-Hugh Hefner was an American entrepreneur best-known for being the founder of Playboy magazine.
-At the time of his death in September 2017, Hugh Hefner had a net worth of $50 million.
-The Chicago native began his professional career as a writer for Esquire Magazine, and then mortgaged his furniture and took out a loan in order to start his own magazine called, Playboy.
+The Chicago native began his professional career as a writer for "Esquire" magazine, and then mortgaged his furniture and took out a loan in order to start his own magazine called "Playboy."
 The first issue, which featured nude photos of Marilyn Monroe that were taken nearly five years earlier, was published in 1953.
-It sold 50,000 copies, and the Playboy machine was up and running.
-Fast-forward a few decades and Playboy Magazine had grown into Playboy Enterprises a successful media empire that includes Playboy Magazine, Playboy TV, Playboy Online, three hardcore networks – Club Jenna, Spice Digital Networks, and Adult.com, and a licensing arm that controls where, when, and how the Playboy logo and brand are used.
+It sold 50,000 copies, and the "Playboy" machine was up and running.
+Fast-forward a few decades, and "Playboy" magazine had grown into Playboy Enterprises, a successful media empire that includes "Playboy" magazine, Playboy TV, Playboy Online, three hardcore networks – Club Jenna, Spice Digital Networks, and Adult.com, and a licensing arm that controls where, when, and how the Playboy logo and brand are used.

 Wealth History

 Hugh Hefner's finances ebbed and flowed quite significantly over the decades.
 At the time of his death, Hefner was worth $50 million.
-IN the mid-1990s Hefner was worth $200 million.
+In the mid-1990s, Hefner was worth $200 million.

 At the company's peak in the late 1960s/early 1970s, the business was generating tens of millions of dollars in profit thanks to a booming empire that included clubs and casinos.
-Unfortunately Hugh was slow to adapt to the digital world and the retreat from physical magazines.
+Unfortunately, Hugh was slow to adapt to the digital world and the retreat from physical magazines.
 At the time of his death, the company was a shell of its former self, largely operating as an intellectual property licensing business.

-The company performed especially poorly in the last 15 years of his life as magazine sales in general diminished greatly.
+The company performed especially poorly in the last 15 years of his life as magazine sales, in general, diminished greatly.
 In the period between 2000 and 2010, Playboy's stock price fell 80%.
 The company was taken private in 2011 by Hefner and private equity firm Icon Acquisition Holdings.
 Another private equity firm called Rizvi Traverse eventually bought out Icon.

 At the time of his death, Hefner owned 35% of the Playboy brand and 100% of what was left of the print magazine.
+In August 2018, the Hefner estate sold the 35% stake in Playboy for $35 million.

-Most people assumed that Hefner owned the famous Playboy mansion, when in fact he did not.
+Most people assumed that Hefner owned the famous Playboy mansion when, in fact, he did not.
 For most of its history, the mansion was owned by Playboy Enterprises.
 Hefner paid an annual fee to cover rent and other expenses like food and parties.
 In typical years, that rent came to around $1 million.

 Charley Gallay/Getty Images